hhaassnnaaiinn/Loyva-Website/src/content/automotive/-index.md

 pageHeader:
     title: "Automotive"
-    subtitle: "Streamline HR processes and empower your team with our products.
-Effortlessly manage employee data, and more."
+    subtitle: "In today’s evolving automotive market, dealerships, lenders, and financial institutions require a seamless, compliant, and secure solution to manage digital financing contracts.
+Loyva’s eVault technology revolutionizes auto finance workflows by ensuring the creation, storage, and management of digitally enforceable auto loan and lease agreements, while providing end-to-end connectivity between dealers and lenders."
 hero:
-  leftImageContainer:
-      leftImage: "/images/features/hero-left-1.png"
+  leftImage: "/images/features/automotive.png"
-      rightImage: "/images/features/hero-left-2.png"
+  rightImage: "/images/features/automotive2.png"
-  rightImageContainer:
-      leftImageLg: "/images/features/hero-right-large.png"
-      rightTopImageSm: "/images/features/hero-right-sm-1.png"
-      rightBottomImageMd: "/images/features/hero-right-sm-2.png"
   featureList:
-    - title: "Onboarding"
+    - title: "Seamless Dealer-Lender Connectivity"
-      description: "Putting our customers at the heart of everything we do, we strive to deliver exceptional experiences."
+      description: "Instantly connect auto dealers with lenders for faster funding, approval, and loan validation, reducing the time from contract execution to funding.
+Supports eContracting workflows to minimize funding delays and improve lender confidence."

-    - title: "Content Management"
+    - title: "Legally Enforceable Digital Contracts"
-      description: "Putting our customers at the heart of everything we do, we strive to deliver exceptional experiences."
+      description: "Fully compliant with UCC Section 9-105, ESIGN, UETA, and state/federal auto finance laws to ensure loan enforceability.
+Ensures all ancillary documents, such as insurance and vehicle titling, are processed simultaneously, enabling straight-through processing in a single transaction."

-    - title: "Distribution"
+    - title: "Tamper-Proof Audit Trails & Enhanced Security"
-      description: "Putting our customers at the heart of everything we do, we strive to deliver exceptional experiences."
+      description: "Secure, encrypted eSignatures provide a tamper-proof method of signing loan documents, reducing fraud risks and disputes.
+Immutable audit trails capture every contract action, ensuring data integrity and transparency."

-    - title: "Optimization"
+    - title: "Sell, Assign, and Transfer Loans Faster"
-      description: "Putting our customers at the heart of everything we do, we strive to deliver exceptional experiences."
+      description: "Optimize valuation and liquidity by enabling electronic transfers of auto loans within days instead of weeks.
+Digitized loan portfolios provide greater trust and confidence to investors, facilitating faster securitization and resale. "

 whatWeOffer:
   enable: true
-  title: "Elevate your workforce efficiency"
+  title: "Benefits"
   list:
+    - title: "Accelerated Transactions"
+      image: "/images/features/accelerated-transaction.jpg"
+      subtitle: "Digitize the signing process to reduce sales cycles, enabling quicker access to capital and improved customer satisfaction."
-    - title: "Content Editing"
+    - title: "Cost Efficiency"
-      image: "/images/features/feature-card-1.png"
+      image: "/images/features/Cost-efficiency.jpg"
-      subtitle: "Our extensive data security measures ensure that your sensitive information is safeguarded against unauthorized access."
+      subtitle: "Eliminate the expenses associated with paper-based processes, such as printing, shipping, and storage, leading to significant cost savings."
-    - title: "Content Organization"
+    - title: "Enhanced Security"
-      image: "/images/features/feature-card-2.png"
+      image: "/images/features/Enhanced-security.jpg"
-      subtitle: "Our extensive data security measures ensure that your sensitive information is safeguarded against unauthorized access."
+      subtitle: "Protect sensitive information with advanced encryption and controlled access, reducing the risk of fraud and unauthorized alterations."
-    - title: "Content Analytics"
+    - title: "Improved Compliance"
-      image: "/images/features/feature-card-3.png"
+      image: "/images/features/Improved-compliance.jpg"
-      subtitle: "Our extensive data security measures ensure that your sensitive information is safeguarded against unauthorized access."
+      subtitle: "Ensure all digital assets are managed in accordance with industry regulations, minimizing legal risks and enhancing market liquidity"

 why:
   enable: true
   title: "Why choose Loyva?"
   description: "Loyva is committed to empowering equipment leasing companies with state-of-the-art digital solutions that enhance efficiency, security, and compliance.
 Our eVault technology is purpose-built to meet the unique needs of the equipment finance industry, providing a robust platform for managing digital assets with confidence.
 Join the digital transformation in equipment leasing with Loyva and experience the future of asset management today."

 services:
   enable: false